 “I’ll be okay.”

-Spiritbox’s Eternal Blue is released on September 17 via Rise Records/Pale Chord.
-Pre-order your copy now.
+Spiritbox’s Eternal Blue is out now via Rise Records/Pale Chord.
+Order your copy now.

 Click the button below to download your print-at-home Kerrang! cover, smartphone wallpapers and more.

 White pearl fringe leotard: Vintage Falguni & Shane